 - use advanced 2D and 3D computer aided drafting techniques

 As part of this course, you will undertake a major project involving responses to real-world surveying problems.
 You will conduct research into your chosen issue, undertake fieldwork, and present your findings.

 Choose a program structure

 Program code: C6156

 National curriculum code: CPP60116

-RMIT’s strong links with surveying and spatial industry associations mean graduates are highly sought after.
+RMIT’s strong links with industry associations mean graduates are highly sought after.

 On completion of the Advanced Diploma, most students find full-time jobs in the industry as a surveying technician/party leader.